Year 1 courses, registration, tutorials and lab work.

 Attendance at lectures is very strongly advised.

-Semester 1 Lecture Times: (note the non-standard lectures in bold)
+Semester 1 Lecture Times:

 If course notes in the form of handouts are given out, these will either be made available at the lectures, or will be available from the Informatics Teaching Office (ITO).
 Large print versions of course materials are available on request.